Zahir1997/Portfolio-ADS-/README.md

 Reflection:

-The lesson I have learned is to always be open about the progress you made.
+The lesson I have learned was to always be open about the progress you made.
 Four project members are studying software engineer and got much more experience than I do in the field of computer sciences.
-Since I am aware that my programming skills are not so well-polished as the four project members I had to ask for help at some moments were things aren’t going that well.
+Since I am aware that my programming skills are not so well-polished as the four project members I had to ask for help at some moments when things aren’t going that well.
 But when I shared my screen and was looking with a project member together I got some helpful feedback to get the job done.
 Openness about the work you are doing was the key factor to made your contribution to the project a success.

 ### Reflection on own learning objectives.